-- 16.1 A candidate who for good reason wishes to be absent from an academic programme for a semester or more must apply for formal leave of absence using the Automated Student Request System (ASRS) accessed via the online portal Student Administrative System (SAS). - 16.2 The length of such leave of absence, if granted, will be subject to approval by the Academic Board Sub-Committee for Student Matters (ABSCSM) of the Campus concerned, but will not exceed one academic year in the first instance terminating at the end of the academic year for which the application is approved. - 16.3 Leave of absence will not be granted for more than two consecutive academic years. - 16.4 Leave of absence may be granted for one semester or for an academic year. - Applications for leave of absence for Semester I must be made before the end of the first week of October 2019. - Applications for leave of absence for Semester II must be made before the end of the second week of February 2020.
+- 16.1 A candidate who for good reason wishes to be absent from an academic programme for a semester or more must apply for formal leave of absence using the Automated Student Request System (ASRS) accessed via the online portal Student Administrative System (SAS). - 16.2 The length of such leave of absence, if granted, will be subject to approval by the Academic Board Sub-Committee for Student Matters (ABSCSM) of the Campus concerned, but will not exceed one academic year in the first instance terminating at the end of the academic year for which the application is approved. - 16.3 Leave of absence will not be granted for more than two consecutive academic years. - 16.4 Leave of absence may be granted for one semester or for an academic year. - 16.5 Applications for leave of absence for Semester I must be made before the end of the first week of October 2022. - 16.6 Applications for leave of absence for Semester II must be made before the end of the second week of February 2023. - 16.7 Applications made after dates indicated above will be subject to a fine to be determined by the Academic Board Sub-Committee on Student Matters.
+The amount of the fine will increase depending on the lateness of the request. - 16.8 Students who have been attending classes and who requested leave of absence after the abovementioned dates will normally have to pay a fine as determined by the Academic Board Sub-Committee for Student Matters (ABSCSM).